babu111/robotics_navigation/README.md

 **path planning** algorithms like Dijkstra's and A\* (A-star) are implemented in the `nav2` stack.

 ### Installation
 The ROS2 env given by the IT shop boys is buggy.
-Consider reinstalling ROS2.
+Consider reinstalling [ROS2](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html).

-Run `turtlebot_ws/install_turtlebot_dependencies.sh` for turtlebot installation.
+Run `turtlebot_ws/install_turtlebot_dependencies.sh` for turtlebot workspace installation.

 ### Step-by-step Instructions: